munakima/projects/README.md

 - Technologies Used: Python, Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn
 - Data Cleaning and Exploration: Checking for missing values, Checking for duplicate data, Removing the "Unnamed" column, Converting "diagnosis" to category type, Removing outliers

 After exploring the data, I found that removing outliers using Interquartile range (IQR) significantly improved the accuracy of the model.
 Using my get_outlier and get_outlier_by_weight functions, I was able to remove the outliers and achieve an accuracy of 1.0 with the RandomForestClassifier algorithm.

+<a href="#top" style="position:fixed;bottom:20px;right:20px;color:red;">Go to top</a>

 #### 💰 [Medical Cost Estimation](./Medical_Cost_Estimation.ipynb)

 This project is a data analysis and visualization project that explores the [Medical Cost Personal Datasets](https://www.kaggle.com/mirichoi0218/insurance) on Kaggle.
 The project aims to answer questions like "What factors contribute to higher medical costs?" using Python data analysis and visualization libraries like [pandas](https://pandas.pydata.org/) and [matplotlib](https://matplotlib.org/).